 If it is the sweets you seek, into the cloakroom you must sneak, and find where I keep my books, and hang my coat and bag on hooks.
 Behind the metal doors is stowed the sweets what make your head explode.

-- The animated version of Where On Earth Is Carmen Sandiego has this in every episode as a Shout-Out to Alphabet Soup Cans.
+- The animated version of Where on Earth Is Carmen Sandiego? has this in every episode as a Shout-Out to Alphabet Soup Cans.
+Ironically at least one episode has the lead characters being puzzled when clues seem too obvious or follow an unusual train of logic.

 - Subverted on Monkey Dust when a serial killer becomes entangled in a furious game of cat and mouse with a police detective.
 The thrill of the chase is blown when the serial killer accidentally falls asleep in his car at the crime scene after killing a man: blood stained and with weapon in hand.
 Disappointed that it ended with such an anticlimax, the police detective decides to let the killer go.
 Only to be then killed by him.